 All taken additional accomplishments are listed in the transcript of records.
-If by the taken additional accomplishments a module is completed this module can be included in the master degree certificate as additional module on request by the student to the Study Program Service of the department ('Studiengangservice Bau-Geo-Umwelt').
+If by the taken additional accomplishments a module is completed this module can be included in the master degree certificate as additional module on request by the student.
 This applies also to additional accomplishments which were recognized by the examination committee.